slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Be raw, be real, tell people what is really going on.
 The more vulnerable you are, the more people will be able to relate with you and the more of an impact you will be able to have.
 Don’t try to be perfect.
 Just be real and the results will come.
 -->

-<a id="on-humbleness"></a>c) Choose to be humble and grateful.
+<a id="on-humbleness"></a>c) Choose humbleness and gratefulness.
 You are not perfect neither you'll ever be.

+> *'Everyone you will ever meet knows something you don't.' -- Bill Nye*

+How?

 > *'A way to humble yourself is to put you in the position of being the weakest person in something during the day.'*

-> *'Everyone you will ever meet knows something you don't.' -- Bill Nye*

 HOWEVER... live in accordance with your nature.
 If you try to be something you're not, you end up being nothing.